AkashPatilkulkarni/Real-Time-Intranet-Based-food-Ordering-System/README.md

 # REAL-TIME-INTRANET-BASED-FOOD-ORDERING-SYSTEM
-● Designed and implemented a food ordering application using HTML, CSS, JavaScript, Node JS, My SQL.  ● Enabled users to order food using Intranet, where 3000+ people can order at same time.
+● Designed and implemented a food ordering application using HTML, CSS, JavaScript, Node JS, and My SQL.  ● Enabled users to order food using Intranet, where 3000+ people can order at the same time.

+This project is a real-time intranet-based food ordering system, developed using HTML, CSS, JavaScript, and MariaDB.
+Users can access the system within the organization's intranet to conveniently place food orders.
+The user interface is designed using HTML and CSS for a visually appealing and intuitive experience.
+JavaScript is implemented to enhance interactivity and provide real-time updates.
+The system relies on MariaDB for efficient and secure data management, handling aspects such as user accounts, menu items, and order history.
+Users can browse the menu, select items, and place orders seamlessly through the user-friendly web interface.
+The real-time nature of the system ensures instant updates on order status, providing a streamlined and efficient food ordering experience within the organization's intranet.